logan1033/Capstone/README.txt

 	-A business proposal ("Capstone Report.docx")
 	-A machine learning model ("capstone.ipynp")
 -The task was to "Develop a machine learning model applicable to a business problem."
-	-The database used to train my model was retrieved from Kaggle.com -The "business problem" is fraudulent transactions.
+	-The database used to train my model was retrieved from Kaggle.com (Personal Choice) -The "business problem" is fraudulent transactions.
--Developed in Visual Studio Code in Python using Jupyter Notebooks.
+-Developed in Visual Studio Code in Python using Jupyter Notebooks and Anaconda.

 BASIC KNOWLEDGE DISPLAYED:
 -Python